 In Agrigento, stay at the luxury designer hotel Doric Bed.
 Aside from incredible views of the Valley of the Temples, this stunning hotel has been awarded the GreenLeaders status from TripAdvisor on the Platinum level.
 Truly, you can’t go wrong with any of these accommodations while choosing where to stay in Sicily.

-Sicily is a large island and there is so much to see, but this list covers the best of what to do in Sicily overall.
-So for your next to this beautiful country, why not stay off Italy’s mainland and opt for the beauty of Sicily.
+Sicily is a large island and there is so much to see.
+But, this list covers the best of what to do in Sicily overall.
+So for your next visit to this beautiful country, why not stay off Italy’s mainland and opt for the beauty of Sicily.
 We hope that you now have an idea of all the best places to visit in Sicily.

 Very nice information.
 Thanks a lot for sharing it